maythamfahmi/CryptoNet/README.md

 It is also possible to use asymmetric keys of X509 Certificate instead of generating your own keys.

-The main concept with asymmertice encryption, is that you have a Private and Public key.
+The main concept with asymmetric encryption, is that you have a Private and Public key.
 You use Public key to encrypt the content with and use Private key to decrypt the content back again.

 You find the comlete and all [examples](https://github.com/maythamfahmi/CryptoNet/blob/main/CryptoNetCmd/Example.cs) here.